hughbarney/atto/README.md

     libncurses5-dev: /usr/include/curses.h
     $ sudo apt-get install libncurses5-dev

-## Future Enhancements
+## Future Enhancements and Collaboration

-As of Atto 1.6 we have about 46 lines of code before we reach the design limit of 2000 lines.
-Whilst I would have liked to have added a few other features the priority will now be bug fixes and keeping the code count below 2000 lines.
+The priority now is bug fixes and keeping the code count below 2000 lines.
+Bug fixes and optimisations are welcome especially if they deliver code reductions which made space for further fixes.

 ## Multiple Windows or Not?